Spartan Plumbing Inc Trucks

 Why are hidden leaks more dangerous for pest infestations?

-Hidden leaks inside walls or crawlspaces create damp conditions that attract termites, carpenter ants, and other pests that thrive in moisture.
+Hidden leaks inside walls or crawlspaces create damp, rotting conditions that attract termites, carpenter ants, and other pests that thrive in moisture.
+In the Pacific Northwest, where ambient humidity is already elevated, a concealed plumbing leak can dramatically accelerate wood rot and pest activity in a short period of time.

 How do sewer line problems lead to pests?